damayantiazure/devsecops/Labs/Module-2-Credentials-Management-in-Pipeline-Lab.md

 ## Exercise 1: Set up Approvals in your Service Connection

-1. In Azure DevOps, Navigate to `Project Settings`-->`Service connections` and click in your Service connections created to deploy to Azure Infrastructure e.g.:
+1. In Azure DevOps, Navigate to `Project Settings`-->`Service connections` and click in your Service connections `Azure-Service-Connection-Production` used to deploy azure resources to production e.g.:

     ![](./Images/Module2-SecurityPipeline-01.png  =800x)